 In Sydney, where Lizunova Fine Jewels is based, there are numerous jewellers, which can seem overwhelming.
 So how do you know which jeweller to pick?

-Buying or commissioning a ring that symbolises your love and commitment is a big decision.
+Buying or commissioning an engagement or wedding ring that symbolises your love and commitment is a big decision.
 For many people, it’s the biggest sum they will spend on a single piece of jewellery in their lifetime.
 Ultimately you want to trust the jeweller who is making your ring.
 It’s a good idea to not only see but also touch and hold the rings they have previously made – jewellery can look amazing in carefully photographed and retouched images, only to disappoint in real life.
-You might also want to look closely at the quality of the rings, the neatness and symmetry of settings and quality of metal and craftsmanship.
+You might also want to look closely at the quality of the rings: the neatness and symmetry of settings and quality of metal and craftsmanship.